Fun Kids Learn

 Concorde and the future of supersonic travel!

-Amy Aviation is on a tour of the UK, visiting places well-known for their connection with UK aeronautics!
+Amy Aviation is on a tour of the UK – visiting places all across the country that are well-known for their connection with UK aeronautics!

 Filton was home to the Bristol Fighter plane that was used to defend the skies in the First World War – it was the Spitfire of its day…